StarlitGhost/FediRun/README.md

 And then run it with `ananas --interactive config.cfg` to set up client secrets and so forth.

 See [ananas](https://github.com/chr-1x/ananas) for more details on the bot framework.

+# Contributing
+Please do!
+Pull requests are welcome